Nexmo/nexmo-developer/_documentation/stitch/in-app-voice/inbound-pstn.md

 ---
-title: Calling In-App users from a phone
+title: Phone to App Calls
 ---

 # Phone to App Calls